truelockmc/video-downloader/README.md

 - 📊 **Progress Tracking:** Monitor individual download progress as well as overall progress.
 - 🔗 **Multi Threading:** Download as much at the same time as you want.
 - ⏸️▶️✖️ **Download Control:** Pause, cancel and resume downloads.
-- ⚡ **Faster Download Speed:** Automatically adjusts download settings based on network speed.
+- ⚡ **Faster Download Speed:** Automatically adjusts download settings based on your network connection.
 - 🌙 **Dark Mode UI:** A modern, dark-themed interface built with PyQt5.

 ## Prerequisites